sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

   - **`name`**	- This is the identifier of your application within your organization and your space in `SCP Cloud Foundry`.
   - **`memory`** -	The amount of memory allocated for your application.
-  - **`routes`** -	Determines the URLs of your application after deploying it, where it will be publicly reachable.
+  - **`random-route`** -	Determines the URLs of your application after deploying it, where it will be publicly reachable.
 Thus it needs to be unique across your `Cloud Foundry` region.
-The format `<appname>-<SUBACCOUNT>` is important for authentication in later steps of this tutorial and at the same time assures, that the path is unique across your region.
-It can easily be changed later on if you want.
+For now, we'll let the Cloud Platform generate a random route for us.
   - **`path`** -	The relative path to the artifact to be deployed.
   - **`buildpack`** -	A `buildpack` is what `Cloud Foundry` uses to build and deploy your application.
 Since this is a Java application, we use `sap_java_buildpack`.
   - **`env`**	- Here we can provide additional application specific environment variables.
 For example we specify that we want to use a `TomEE` container as our target runtime.